 Changing and shifting is definitely the theme in Deets' studio.
 She's always on the move, from one station to the next, whether it's soldering, sanding or painting.
 "I'm like a little butterfly in the studio.
 I flip from one thing to another.
 I have different things in different stages in production.
 It just makes it so interesting and I'm never bored," Deets said.

-On top of ordering through her website, Karen Deets Stained Glass can be found at various events and in artists' guilds and centers throughout Southern Vermont.
 She's also in a gallery on Cape Cod.
 "I'm focusing on stained glass as an art form, as opposed to just merely decorative," she said.

 Her jewelry averages about $35.
 Prices for her finished glass start at about $30.

 "I'm compelled to do it.
 It's not something I can easily express.
 I can't stop, and I don't intend to," Deets said.

 Colorful creations shining a light on the lost art of Stained Glass.